elavia/coupled_bem_acoustic/README.md

 ## Required packages

-The Julia packages `SpecialFunctions`, `Distributed` and `LinearAlgebra` are required, so make sure you have these insatalled in your Julia environment.
+The Julia packages `SpecialFunctions`, `Distributed` and `LinearAlgebra` are required, so make sure you have these installed in your Julia environment.

 ## Using the code